Ltwoz/prettier-config/README.md

 ## Setup

-Add the following code to your `package.json` file:
+Add the following code to your `.prettierrc` file:

 ```json
 "prettier": "@ltwoz/prettier-config",